Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Background and Major Contributions

-Analogous to $\snp$, in due course of a study on parameterized decision problems, a ``syntactically''-defined natural subclass of $\nl$ dubbed as \emph{Syntactic NL} (or succinctly, $\emph{SNL}$) and its variant $\snl_{\omega}$ were introduced in \cite{Yam17a} based on restricted forms of second-order sentences starting with second-order ``functional'' existential quantifiers.
-(For their detailed definitions, refer to Section \ref{sec:syntactic-NL}.)
-In particular, the parameterized complexity class $\para\snl$ (and $\para\snl_{\omega}$) has played a key role in the theory of sub-linear space computation.
-The complexity class $\para\snl$ naturally contains a ``parameterized'' version of $\nl$-complete problem, known as the directed $s$-$t$ connectivity problem of degree at most $3$ ($3\dstcon$), and $\para\snl_{\omega}$ contains a ``parameterized'' version of its variant, called $\mathrm{exact3DSTCON}$, whose input graphs are restricted to vertices of degree exactly $3$ \cite{Yam17a}.
-Notice that $\para\snl_{\omega} \subseteq \para\snl \subseteq \para\nl$.
-In particular, $\para\snl_{\omega}$ is closely related to a practical working hypothesis, known as the \emph{linear space hypothesis} (LSH), which was introduced also in \cite{Yam17a} and further developed in, e.g., \cite{Yam17b,Yam18a,Yam19,Yam22a,Yam22b}.
+\emph{Nondeterministic logarithmic-space (or log-space) computation} is also an important resource-bounded computation in theory and also in practice.
+Analogously to $\np$, such log-space computation formulates the \emph{nondeterministic log-space complexity class} $\nl$.
+Typical $\nl$ decision problems include the 2CNF formula satisfiability problem ($\twosat$) and the directed $s$-$t$ connectivity problem ($\dstcon$).
+Interestingly, numerous properties that have been unknown for $\np$ are already settled for $\nl$ due to the log-space restriction of work tapes of NTMs.
+For instance, $\nl$ is closed under complementation \cite{Imm88,Sze88} whereas $\np$ is believed by many researchers not to be closed under the same set operation.
+In due course of a study on the complexity of ``parameterized'' decision problems, analogously to SNP, a ``syntactically''-defined natural subclass of $\nl$ dubbed as \emph{Syntactic NL} (or succinctly, $\emph{SNL}$) and its variant $\snl_{\omega}$ were introduced in \cite{Yam17a} based on restricted forms of second-order sentences starting with second-order ``functional'' existential quantifiers (for their detailed definitions, refer to Section \ref{sec:syntactic-NL}).
+These logic-based complexity classes have played an important role in the field of parameterized problems with size parameters \cite{Yam17a}.
+The logical expressibility of the ``parameterized'' version of SNL (resp., SNL$_{(\omega)}$), denoted $\para\snl$ (resp., $\para\snl_{\omega}$) for clarity, was discussed in \cite{Yam17a} within the theory of sub-linear space computation.
+The complexity class $\para\snl$ naturally contains a parameterized version of $\nl$-complete problem, known as the directed $s$-$t$ connectivity problem of degree at most $3$ ($3\dstcon$), and $\para\snl_{\omega}$ contains a parameterized version of its variant, called $\mathrm{exact3DSTCON}$, whose input graphs are restricted to vertices of degree exactly $3$ \cite{Yam17a}.
+Moreover, $\para\snl_{\omega}$ is closely related to a practical working hypothesis, known as the \emph{linear space hypothesis}\footnote{The \emph{linear space hypothesis} (LSH) states the existence of a parameterized (decision) problem that is not solvable in polynomial time using $O(n^{\varepsilon})$ space for any constant $\varepsilon\in[0,1)$.
+See Section \ref{sec:numbers-machines} for its precise definition.} (LSH), which was also introduced in \cite{Yam17a} and further developed in, e.g., \cite{Yam17b,Yam18a,Yam19,Yam22a,Yam22b}.
 This LSH is regarded as a log-space analogue of the exponential time hypothesis (ETH) and the strong exponential time hypothesis (SETH) of \cite{IP01,IPZ01}.
-Under LSH, we can obtain $\dl\neq\nl$, $\logdcfl\neq \logcfl$, and $\mathrm{SC}\neq\mathrm{NSC}$ \cite{Yam17a}.
+The importance of LSH partly comes from the fact that, Under LSH, we can derive the long-awaiting separations: $\dl\neq\nl$, $\logdcfl\neq \logcfl$, and $\mathrm{SC}\neq\mathrm{NSC}$ \cite{Yam17a}.